-December 11th Revelation 2 B. PRESENT – Christ & the Seven Synagogues Ephesus
+December 11th Revelation 2 B. PRESENT (in the day of the Lord) – Christ & the Seven Synagogues Ephesus

 1: Unto the angel of the church of Ephesus write; These things saith he that holdeth the seven stars in his right hand, who walketh in the midst of the seven golden candlesticks; 2: I know thy works, and thy labour, and thy patience, and how thou canst not bear them which are evil: and thou hast tried them which say they are apostles, and are not, and hast found them liars: 3: And hast borne, and hast patience, and for my name's sake hast laboured, and hast not fainted.
 4: Nevertheless I have somewhat against thee, because thou hast left thy first love.
 5: Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.
 6: But this thou hast, that thou hatest the deeds of the Nicolaitans, which I also hate.
 7: He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcometh will I give to eat of the tree of life, which is in the midst of the paradise of God.